trinslaptop/GraphicsMP/README.txt

   + Sunlight is normally bluish white but is golden right around sunrise and sunset.
   + Clouds turn a pretty marbled pink and orange at sunrise and sunset
   + Starts twinkle at night
+  + There's shadows!
+(Only for the sun, not torches)
   + The sun and moon are generated COMPLETELY via shaders, no VBO.
-It pulls the same
+It pulls the same direction the lighting uses then projects the textures onto the sky.

++ Fireflies spawn in a swarm at night (not visible during day):
+  + They float around and change color.
+  + While each individual firefly has it's own path, the swarm follows a bezier curve in a close loop around the world.
+It's got arc length parameterization so that it's smooth and was designed to be C(1) continuous.
+See notes below about `fireflies.json`.

++ There's a ton of assorted shaders, and Trin shimmed ShaderProgram to support `#includes`.
++ To aid in using lots of shaders with shared uniforms, the program uses UBOs.

 + In addition to the arcball camera and free camera, there's also a bonus skycamera and first person view that can be shown in the secondary viewport.
 + You can also play md5camera tracks (format described on the class website) via the console.
 There's a sample track in the data folder.
 To generate